tschweder-tgm/Dungeon-Maniac/README.md

 ### About the Game
 Forked game from<https://github.com/horstjens/pyrogue>
 <br>
-Our goal is to extend the open-source project HortJens made with our own ideas and learn how to work with an open-source project in Python.
+Our goal is to extend the open-source project HorstJens made with our own ideas and learn how to work with an open-source project in Python.

 It is a roguelike-game inspired by different Dungeon Crawler games and most notably